| Oracle9iAS Reports Services Publishing Reports to the Web Release 2 (9.0.2) Part Number A92102-01 |

 rwbuilder [ACCESSIBLE] [ARRAYSIZE] [AUTOCOMMIT] [BLANKPAGES] [BUFFERS] [CACHELOB] [CMDFILE] [EXPRESS_SERVER] [LONGCHUNK] [MODULE|REPORT] [NONBLOCKSQL] [ONFAILURE] [ONSUCCESS] [PAGESIZE] [PRINTJOB] [READONLY] [REPORT|MODULE] [RUNDEBUG] [SAVE_RDF] [TRACEFILE] [TRACEMODE] [TRACEOPTS] [USERID] [WEBSERVER_ DEBUG] [WEBSERVER_DOCROOT] [WEBSERVER_PORT]

-command enables you to convert one or more report definitions or PL/SQL libraries from one storage format to another.
-For example, you can use rwconverter
+The rwconverter command enables you to convert one or more report definitions or PL/SQL libraries from one storage format to another.
+For example, you can use rwconverter to:

 In all other situations, you must compile the report's PL/SQL yourself (e.g., using ProgramCompileAll in the Reports Builder).